melvic-ybanez/archia/README.md

 }
 ```

-The last example also shows a different way of writing arrays of query clauses.
+It also shows a different way of writing arrays of query clauses.

 You are expected to handle errors, if any: